mbrennwa/pypsucurvetrace/README.md

 Tests are run using the `curvetrace` program. `curvetrace` tests the DUT by varying the voltages V1 and V2 at the PSU terminals, and by reading the corresponding currents I1 and I2.
 The results are shown on the screen and saved in an ASCII data file for further processing.

 `curvetrace` also provides different methods to control the DUT temperature during the test.
 Firstly, `curvetrace` may insert idle periods in between the individual readings, or a "pre-heat" period before starting the test, where the voltages (V1, V2) and currents (I1, I2) applied to the DUT are set to predefined ``idle'' values.
-Secondly, `curvetrace` can use a heater block equipped with a heater element and temperature sensor for active temperature control (full heaterblock documentation is pending).
+Secondly, `curvetrace` can use a heater block equipped with a heater element and temperature sensor for active control of the DUT temperature (full heaterblock documentation is pending).

 `curvetrace` also offers some special operation modes:
 * "batch": sequential measurement of parts using the same DUT configuration